‘Focus Order’ requires that components receive focus in a logical sequence.

-- Complex items like tree diagrams do not have to be exactly programmed to a specific order, as long as your users can reach every element.
+- Complex items like tree diagrams do not have to be exactly programmed to a specific order if your users can reach every element.

 - You don’t need to set a focus order if your page doesn’t need to be navigated in a particular sequence to be understood.
 For example, a random collage of links or images.